arish096/apple-support-ai-agent/README.md

 Irrelevant historical evidence
 Incorrect escalation
 Poorly grounded replies
-Decision Log
+Engineering Decision Log

+Key non-obvious decisions made during development:
-1. Apple Support was selected as the brand

-It provided a sufficiently large set of historical customer-support interactions.
+AppleSupport was selected as the target brand because it provides a sufficiently large set of historical support interactions.

-2. Customer -> brand reply pairs were used
+Customer → brand reply pairs were reconstructed to represent actual support behavior.

-This directly represents the support behavior the agent is expected to learn from.

-3. A small intent taxonomy was chosen

-A limited taxonomy makes classification and error analysis more interpretable.
+A compact intent taxonomy was used to make classification and error analysis interpretable.

-4. Primary issue classification was used
+Primary issue classification was selected because one message may contain multiple symptoms.

-A single customer message can contain multiple symptoms, so the system focuses on the primary support issue.

-5. TF-IDF was selected for the initial classifier

-It is lightweight, fast and interpretable.
+TF-IDF was selected initially because it is lightweight, fast, and interpretable.

-6. Keyword pseudo-labeling was used for development
+Keyword pseudo-labeling was used for development because the initial manually labelled dataset was limited.

-The manually labelled data was limited, so high-confidence keyword rules were used to expand the development training set.

-7. Retrieval was separated from classification
+Retrieval was separated from classification so that intent prediction and evidence retrieval remain independently inspectable.

-Intent classification identifies the issue while retrieval provides historical evidence for the response.

-8. Generic historical responses were filtered

-Generic responses provide weak evidence for automated support.
+Generic historical replies were filtered because they provide weak evidence for automation.

-9. Actionable guidance was required
+Actionable guidance was required before historical evidence could support automatic handling.

-Historical evidence should contain useful troubleshooting information.

-10. A similarity threshold was added
+A similarity threshold was introduced to prevent weak matches from triggering AUTO-HANDLE.

-Weak historical matches should not trigger automatic handling.

-11. Vague messages are escalated
+Vague messages are escalated rather than forcing an uncertain prediction.

-The system avoids guessing when the customer provides insufficient information.

-12. Self-retrieval leakage was reduced

-The exact evaluation message is excluded from its own retrieval results.
+Self-retrieval leakage was reduced by excluding the exact evaluation message from retrieval.

-13. Simple baselines were reported
+Simple baselines were reported to provide a meaningful comparison.

-The classifier is evaluated against majority and keyword baselines.

-14. Limitations are explicitly documented
+Limitations are explicitly documented instead of hiding weak benchmark results.

-Weak benchmark performance and incomplete free-tier LLM judging are reported transparently.

 Limitations

 This project is a research/prototype implementation rather than a production customer-support system.